There is none in short!!!

 Boards are powerful enlistment tools, they suggest recruiters the opportunity to advertise a job easily and straightforwardly, while they allow candidates on the other end to scroll and apply within an uncountable number of vacancies.

 What’s exceptional about Job board is that they provide complete control of the recruitment process.
-For instance, job funnel cannot be designed and customized according to the organization’s requirements.
+For instance, a job funnel cannot be designed and customized according to the organization’s requirements.

 • LinkedIn: The lead in the online professional world, LinkedIn suggests myriads of options for both recruiters and job seekers.